akunzai/react-boilerplate/README.md

 # build the project in production mode.
 The build artifacts will be stored in the `build/` directory
 yarn build

-# remove the single build dependency from your project
-# Note: this is a one-way operation.
-Once you `eject`, you can’t go back!
-yarn eject

 # extracts i18n messages from source code
 yarn extract-i18n

-# watch and serve a dev server with fake API server
-yarn start:api
 ```

 ## Reference